ARYAN-ANAND1/Productivity-Chain-Live/README.md

 };
 ```

-3. Open `index.html` in your browser
+3. Open `index.html` directly in your browser

-## Security
+## Security Note

-The `firebase-config.js` file is gitignored to protect your API keys.
-Never commit this file to version control.
+Firebase client-side API keys are safe to expose in public code as they're meant for client apps.
+However, ensure your Firebase security rules are properly configured to protect your data.

 ## Tech Stack